-But to take full advantage of predictive models, analytics teams need to balance the adoption of advanced analytics tools with the establishment of new or modified business processes and other organizational changes.
-Pure and simple: Analytical findings that do not influence decision-making and corporate behavior in a productive way won't add any value to the business.
+But to take full advantage of predictive models, analytics teams need to balance the adoption of advanced analytics tools and techniques with the establishment of new or modified business processes and other organizational changes.
+Pure and simple: Analytical findings that don't influence decision-making and corporate behavior in a productive way won't add any business value.

 - Understand the company's key business objectives.
 The best predictive models are ones that share two important features: accuracy on predictions and relevance to the business.
 You can improve the probability of creating business value when the data scientists and analysts doing the analysis work are well aware of the organization's business goals and concentrate on building models that can have the maximum impact in meeting those objectives.

 - Evaluate how business processes could be affected.
 Predictive models help identify business opportunities, but even the best-designed ones will be ineffective if the results of analytics applications aren't used to guide the actions of business managers and operational workers.
 Identify business processes that can be improved based on the findings of predictive analytics algorithms, and get department heads on board with preparing their workers to put those findings into action.